N-Ethylpentedrone

-N-Ethylpentedrone (also known as α-ethylaminopentiophenone, α-EAPP, α-ethylamino-valerophenone, N-ethylnorpentedrone, and NEP) is a chemical compound of the substituted cathinone class.
+N-Ethylpentedrone (also known as α-ethylaminopentiophenone, α-EAPP, α-ethylamino-valerophenone, N-ethylnorpentedrone, Ethylnorpentedrone, Norpentedrone, Ethylpentedrone, and NEP) is a chemical compound and stimulant of the substituted cathinone class.
 Since the mid-2010s, NEP has been sold online as a designer drug.
 It is the N-ethyl analog of pentedrone.
+N-Ethylpentedrone acts as a norepinephrine-dopamine reuptake inhibitor (NDRI) without inducing monoamine release.
+N-Ethylpentedrone also slightly inhibits reuptake serotonin without its release.

 Legal status

-NEP is illegal in Japan and China, and is classified as a '"potentially harmful substance"', thus, controlled, but not banned in Sweden and UK.
+NEP is illegal in Japan and China, and is classified as a '"potentially harmful substance"', thus, controlled.
+It has also been illegal in Taiwan since February 2026.

+In 2026, the use of this drug is causing concern amongst the authorities in Réunion.